Want to borrow $2,000 or less? Check your

 charge you the following:

-- A one-off establishment fee of 20% of the amount loaned
+- a one-off establishment fee of 20% (maximum) of the amount

-- A monthly account keeping fee of 4% of the amount loaned
+- a monthly account keeping fee of 4% (maximum) of the amount

 are the costs of the credit provider going to court to recover the